Endometriosis is a condition in which cells similar to those that line the uterus – the endometrium – grow in locations outside the uterus.

 Endometriosis and the immune system

-Retrograde menstruation occurs in almost all women, but only three to 10 per cent of menstruating women develop endometriosis.
+Retrograde menstruation occurs in almost all women, but only 10 per cent of menstruating women develop endometriosis.
 One theory suggests that the immune systems of some women allow endometriosis to develop by failing to control or stop the growth of endometrial tissue outside the uterus.

 Genetics and endometriosis